colinrw/ActivPal-Portfolio/Predictive Analysis/configuring_a_model.md

 <details> <summary>Feature Selection</summary>

-After [preparing the MET prediction model dataframe](../Data%20Preprocessing/data_preparation.md) with different features we thought it would take a long time to try all possible variations.
-Therefor, we wanted to use Recursive Feature Selection [(RFE)](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html).
+After [preparing the MET prediction model dataframe](../Data%20Preprocessing/data_preparation.md) with different features I thought it would take a long time to try all possible variations.
+Therefor, I wanted to use Recursive Feature Selection [(RFE)](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html).
 RFE picks a combination with the best scoring features.
 The chosen features were used in the configuration of the Random Forest or XGBoost model.
+This automated approach would save us lots of time, since we needed to find features for 6 different activities and 2 different models.

 <details><summary>List of features for Feature Selection</summary>